Hi-Folks/fusion/README.md

-> If you are interested into exploring more the attribute casting inthe Laravel Model you can take a look at [The Laravel Eloquent attribute casting documentation](https://laravel.com/docs/11.x/eloquent-mutators#attribute-casting).
+> If you are interested into exploring more the attribute casting in the Laravel Model you can take a look at [The Laravel Eloquent attribute casting documentation](https://laravel.com/docs/11.x/eloquent-mutators#attribute-casting).

 ### Using collections in the Markdown files